-Managing arthritis in dogs and cats
+Managing arthritis Pains in dogs & cats

 Depending on your dog’s breed, the average canine lifespan is between 10–13 years.
 However, larger breeds including Great Danes, St Bernards, Shar Peis and Mastiffs, generally have shorter lifespans, averaging less than 7 years.
 The average domestic feline lifespan is between 10–15 years.

 As your pet gets older, they slow down and their needs change.
 Consideration needs to be given to their diet, dental hygiene, exercise routines and living conditions.
 Regular check ups with our friendly veterinarians are a good idea.

 At Blue & White Veterinary Clinic in Coffs Harbour and Woolgoolga, we provide senior pet care for dogs and cats.